hmrc/mongo-caching/README.md

 Micro-library containing functionality to cache generic data HTTP payloads into MongoDB

-**This library should not be used within microservices.
+**This library should not be used within microservices [see this](https://confluence.tools.tax.service.gov.uk/display/Communities/Lead+Developer+Community).
 Teams should use [simple-reactivemongo](https://github.com/hmrc/simple-reactivemongo) instead.**

 ## Installing